lionhive/fraudapp2/README.md

-Deepfraud AI Demo App (for the new Webix skin)
+DFA Demo App (for the new Webix skin)
 ===================

 A demo that allows viewing and controlling the working progress of a team.